nak/pytest_mproc/docsrc/index.rst

   file is present, these requirements will be instsalled via *pip*.
 All files must be relative paths, relative to the project config file itself
 * *prepare_script*: an optional script that is run before pytest execution on a remote host, to prep the test environment if needed.
+It is executed only once per host.
   The recommendation is to make use of pytest fixtures, however.
 * *finalize_script*: an optional script that is run after pytest execution on a remote host, to tear down the test environment if needed.
+It is executed only once per host.
   The recommendation is to make use of pytest fixtures, however.

 The information provided must be complete to run tests in isolation, without reference to any other local files as such files will most likely not be available on remote nodes.
 Note that any requirements that are installed are cached so that after first execution, the overhead of *pip install* will be minimal.

 Project configurations are specified in a file with the path to that file specified on the command line via the *--project_structure* command line option.
-Optionally, if not provided and *ptmproc_project.cfg" file exists in the current working directory of test execution, that file will be used.
+Optionally, if not provided and *ptmproc_project.cfg* file exists in the current working directory of test execution, that file will be used.

 .. caution::